- Select

 What is Buprenorphine rehab?

-Buprenorphine rehab is a specialised programme designed to help individuals overcome addiction to Buprenorphine, a medication often used to treat opioid dependence.
-The rehab process typically involves detoxification (if needed), therapy and aftercare to support long-term recovery.
+Buprenorphine rehab is a specialised programme designed to help individuals overcome addiction to buprenorphine, a medication commonly used in the treatment of opioid dependence.
+The recovery process typically involves detoxification where necessary, followed by therapy and ongoing aftercare to support long-term recovery.

-Buprenorphine addiction treatment can be provided in both inpatient and outpatient settings, but inpatient rehab is often considered the more comprehensive option, offering 24/7 medical support and a structured environment to address the complexities of addiction more effectively.
+Buprenorphine addiction treatment can be provided in both inpatient and outpatient settings, although inpatient rehab is often considered the more comprehensive option due to the level of medical support, structure and therapeutic care available.
+In a dedicated buprenorphine addiction treatment centre, individuals receive structured, evidence-based support designed to address both the physical and psychological aspects of addiction and strengthen long-term recovery outcomes.

 Do I need Buprenorphine rehab?